michaelmior/michael.mior.ca/contents/blog/scylladb-benchmarks/index.md

 Despite this, there was not a large difference in load times with Cassandra taking 3 hours 43 minutes and Scylla taking 3 hours 59 minutes.
 Below is a graph with the write throughput of the SSD storing the data files in each case.
 Scylla seems to push the drive much harder but it's able to keep up.

+**Update**: After looking at the number of keys in each table for both Scylla and Cassandra, it seems as though Scylla was storing significantly more data.
+Stay tuned for updates on resolving this issue.

 ![Write throughput while loading](write-throughput.png)